GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

 - Click on 'Create Custom Dashboard'.
 - On the top right, click on the 'Settings' icon.
 - Under 'JSON' -> 'JSON Editor'
-- Copy the content of [this](https://github.com/GoogleCloudPlatform/monitoring-dashboard-samples/blob/master/dashboards/google-kubernetes-engine-ai/gke-maintenance-dashboard.json) file, replacing `PROJECT_ID` with your own Project_ID.
+- Copy the content of [this](https://github.com/GoogleCloudPlatform/monitoring-dashboard-samples/blob/master/dashboards/google-kubernetes-engine-ai/gke-maintenance-dashboard.json) file, replacing `@__project_id` with your own Project_ID, if necessary.
 - Click on Apply changes.

 ### Considerations: